NeuroTechX/ntx_slack_archive/random.md

  >Not sure to which extent this is all true and accurate, but we are probably steering in this direction (pun intended)

+6/24/2017 9:45 PM

+ **timopheym** :

+ >Sorry guys, does anyone knows opensourced control-bases application for openBCI (games, or anything else?)
+I found <http://openbci.com/community/openbci-game-aya/> but there no sources availible.
+Thanks!